 The band played gigs in 1985 to promote Ashes with bassist Jeff Williams; later, bassist Barry Galvin joined the lineup.
-The tour ended with the “Path of Sorrows” extravaganza at Los Angeles’ Roxy Theatre on .
+The tour ended with the "Path of Sorrows" extravaganza at Los Angeles' Roxy Theatre.

 The live album "The Decomposition of Violets" documented a Hollywood performance from this period, and was one of Williams' last with the band.

-By 1985, after the release of “Ashes” and a few L.A. shows, the band was preparing to embark on their second European tour.
-Only weeks prior to the tour, Williams announced that he was quitting the band, claiming he could not cope with another tour and that he had a new lover he did not want to leave.
-The other Christian Death members who were looking forward to the tour as salvation from their dire financial situation were devastated.
-Their solution was to not cancel the tour.
-Kand would return to vocals, bassist Barry Galvin would assume guitar, guitar technician Johann Schumann would assume the bass guitar, and Demone and Glass would keep the status quo.
+After Rozz Williams departure from the band, guirarist Valor Kand became the vocalist, bassist Barry Galvin would assume guitar, guitar technician Johann Schumann would assume the bass guitar, and Demone and Glass would keep the status quo.
 Although Williams was the one to quit, he insisted they not use the name Christian Death.
-To ease tension, the remaining Christian Death members suggested adding the prefix “Sin and Sacrifice of Christian Death”, which was labeled on the mini album entitled The Wind Kissed Pictures.
-However, it was during this second European tour that the remaining Christian Death members all agreed to return to being known as just “Christian Death”.
+To ease tension, the remaining Christian Death members suggested adding the prefix "Sin and Sacrifice of Christian Death", which was labeled on the mini album entitled The Wind Kissed Pictures.
+However, it was during this second European tour that the remaining Christian Death members all agreed to return to being known as just "Christian Death".

 The first record returning to the Christian Death name was with Jungle Records of London.
 "Believers of the Unpure" was an extended single from The Wind Kissed Pictures that included several new songs as well.